-There are no parks within the annexation area.
-There are three parks near the annexation area; however, those being Palo Alto Terrace Park across Loop 410, Spicewood Park across Highway 16 in the Spicewood Subdivision, and Medina River Park at Highway 16 and Medina River.
+There are currently no publicly owned parks, playgrounds or swimming pools in the immediate annexation area.
+Current parks that are near the annexation area include the Palo Alto Terrace Park across Loop 410, Spicewood Park across Highway 16 in the Spicewood Subdivision, and Medina River Park at Highway 16 and Medina River.